 Political parties and referendum campaign groups have a vital role to play in the democratic process.
 It is important they’re able to communicate with potential voters and promote their views.
 Data protection law does not restrict this.
 However, one of the main issues with these campaign methods is the lack of transparency by political parties and campaign groups about the fact they are using them.

-These group have personal information about individuals and are using it to target them through digital advertising.
+These groups have personal information about individuals and are using it to target them through digital advertising.
 But, the individual doesn’t know their data is being used in this way.
 This goes against one of the key principles of data protection law, which requires organisations to process personal data fairly, ensuring that people know what is happening with their data.

 What are the ICO doing to improve things?

 On Wednesday 11 July 2018, the ICO issued a report about their investigation and findings.
 The Information Commissioner wrote formally to 11 political parties about the investigation and the steps they should take to improve their practices.
-All parties are required to report to her on the actions they have taken within [3 months].
+All parties are required to report to her on the actions they have taken within three months.
 Following completion of the actions in her letters, the Information Commissioner will serve an assessment notice to those she believes still need to do more.
 All of the main political parties can expect to be served an assessment notice, meaning ICO staff will complete audits of their practices.

 The report made a number of recommendations about how the transparency and ethical nature of these practices could be improved.
 Here are a few of those recommendations:

-- Political parties need to work with the ICO, the Cabinet Office and the Electoral Commission improve the transparency around the use of data that all the parties have the right to have and use eg the electoral register.
+- Political parties need to work with the ICO, the Cabinet Office and the Electoral Commission to improve the transparency around the use of data that all the parties have the right to have and use eg the electoral register.

 - Online platforms who provide advertising services to political parties and campaigns should have expertise within the sales support team who can provide advice on transparency and accountability in relation to how data is used to target users.